-Now that the hardware installation is complete, proceed to "Chapter 5: Setting up the Wireless-G High-Speed Router with SpeedBooster," for directions on how to configure the Router.
+Now that the hardware installation is complete, proceed to "Chapter 5: Configuring the Wireless-G Home Router."

 Hardware Installation for Connection to Another Router

 Before you install the Router, you must change the default IP address of the other router.
 This is mandatory because both routers may be set to the same IP address by default.
 If you do not change the other router's default IP address, then you may not be able to set up the Router.